-As McDonald’s CEO learned, workplace romance can be perilous
+McDonald’s CEO’s ouster reflects trend on workplace romances

 McDonald’s CEO Steve Easterbrook is only the latest chief executive to be ousted over a consensual relationship with an employee.
 Increasingly, U.S. companies are adopting policies addressing workplace romances, a trend that began well before the #MeToo movement galvanized a national conversation surrounding sexual misconduct.

-Addressing workplace romance can be complicated, but many companies remove any gray areas by forbidding managers, especially C-suite executives, from having relationships with subordinates given the potential for favoritism or lawsuits if the relationship sours.
+Addressing workplace romance can be complicated, but many companies have removed any gray areas by forbidding managers, especially C-suite executives, from having relationships with subordinates given the potential for favoritism or lawsuits if the relationship sours.

 There are questions about whether consent is truly possible when the power imbalance is especially great.
 Many women who have come forward to share their #MeToo stories have said that they feared the consequences of saying no to a powerful person who could influence their careers.